 Mouaz Moustafa, 31, a Syrian who immigrated to the US as a boy, has worked with the Museum to raise awareness of mass atrocities in his native country.

 Through research, the Museum is committed to educating people about the crimes against humanity being perpetrated by the Assad regime and advancing policy discussions.

-In 2014 the Museum sent a delegation to Jordan to bear witness to the plight of refugees fleeing the violence in Syria.
+The Museum has sent delegations to Jordan and the Syria-Turkey border to bear witness to the plight of refugees fleeing the violence and assess ongoing risks to civilians in Syria.